ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

     ibmcloud ks nlb-dns ls -c <cluster_name_or_ID>
     ```
     {: pre}
   2. For each subdomain besides the Ingress subdomain, regenerate its secret.
-The certificate is renewed, a new expiration date is generated, and the updates are synchronized across the secret in different namespaces.<p class="note">It might take up to 30 minutes for the secret regeneration to complete.</p>
+The certificate is renewed, a new expiration date is generated, and the updates are synchronized across the secret in different namespaces.
+Secret regeneration is not disruptive, and traffic continues to flow while the secret regenerates.<p class="note">It might take up to 30 minutes for the secret regeneration to complete.</p>
     ```
     ibmcloud ks nlb-dns secret regenerate -c <cluster_name_or_ID> --nlb-subdomain <NLB_DNS_subdomain>
     ```